yiziz/react-texteditable/README.md

 Based off of https://github.com/lovasoa/react-contenteditable

-The only difference is `textContent` is being set rather than `innerHTML`
+The major difference is `textContent` is being set rather than `innerHTML`

 This change was done to prevent XSS

-React component for a div with editable contents
+React component for a div with editable text content

 ## Usage
 ```javascript